-In the late ‘80s and early ‘90s, there was a housing boom in Vancouver, Canada that had developers scrambling to build as many condos as they could.
+In the late ‘80s and early ‘90s, there was a housing boom in Vancouver, Canada that had developers scrambling to build as many condominiums as they could.
 Many of these condos were made in a style similar to what had been built in California.
-The climate of Vancouver, however, is not anything like California.
+The wet climate of Vancouver, however, is not anything like California.
 That’s why water began leaking into these new condos, causing billions of dollars in damage to the city economy.
 This period was known as the leaky condo crisis.
 The culprit?
 According to the Canadian Mortgage and Housing Corporation, badly built building envelopes.
+And this issue applies to both high-rises and single family homes and additions.

 What Is a Building Envelope?